myntsu/Myntsu/README.md

 # I'm known as Myndi 👋

 I used to describe myself as a [Pandora Box](https://en.wikipedia.org/wiki/Pandora%27s_box), until a friend told me everything that comes from that box is chaotic.
-Not incorrect, but I like to leave a positive impact on people as well 💞
+Not an incorrect description, but I like to leave a positive impact on people as well 💞

 ## Programming Languages and Technologies 💻